kumina/awssyncer/README.md

 This repository provides a utility called awssyncer. awssyncer uses Linux inotify to track changes to a directory structure, syncing any modifcations into an Amazon AWS S3 bucket.
+It also does a full synchronisation periodically to ensure to changes are missed.

-It makes use of the AWS command line interface utility, `aws`, invoking it either to add or remove files and directories. awssyncer is written in C++, making use of some C++14 and C++17 language features.
+The awssyncer utility makes use of the AWS command line interface utility, `aws`, invoking it either to add or remove files and directories. awssyncer is written in C++, making use of some C++14 and C++17 language features.

 # Running awssyncer